 Well-known credit card networks include:

-American Express and Discover are unique in that they serve as both the issuer and the network.
+American Express and Discover are unique in that they serve as both issuers and networks.

 More on Credit Cards